Job Opening – Legal and Policy Director

 Minneapolis, MN 55401

-In the subject line of any electronic communication, please put “Operations Manager Position.”
+In the subject line of any electronic communication, please put “Legal and Policy Director Position.”

-The Friends offers a variety of unique internships that provide students an opportunity to gain practical experience working with a high-impact non-profit and develop workplace skills in membership, policy, and communications.
+Thought there are currently now internship opportunities, the Friends does, on occasion, offer a variety of unique internships that provide students a chance to gain practical experience working with a high-impact non-profit and develop workplace skills in membership, policy, and communications.
 Internship positions are part-time (typically 10-12 hours per week) and are offered in the spring, summer, and fall.

 For more information about internship opportunities or applications, contact the internship coordinator.